 You don’t have to imagine it.
 You can try it.

-This quarter’s IFTA filing is due on October 31.
+This quarter’s IFTA filing is due soon.
 You have a few days to discover what you’re missing and what you can add to your life when your IFTA filing won’t take you hours to complete.
 And we’ll let you do it for free: just sign up for our free trial and get this quarter’s IFTA done at no cost to you.

 No obligation.
 No strings attached.
 Just the best trucking management software on the market – designed for truckers, by a trucker.
 It doesn’t get better than that.